quchen/quchen.github.io/README.md

 I think **Rust** is an upgrade to the mess that **C++** is (the latter I’ve also used a lot), but unfortunately its type system is a huge price to pay.
-Syntax-wise it’s atrocious, but I’ve gotten used to C++ at one point, so I’m sure I’d be able to get used to Rust as well.
+Syntax-wise it’s pretty ugly, but I’ve gotten used to C++ at one point, so I’m sure I’d be able to get used to Rust as well.
 It does combine many compelling features, so I’ve given it a couple of (superficial) shots already.